isc-projects/stork/doc/user/dhcp.rst

 each of the HA peers uses the same configuration and may allocate IP addresses and delegated prefixes to the same set of clients, including static assignments via host reservations.
-If HA peers are configured correctly, the reservations they share will have two links in the ``Daemon`` column.
+If HA peers are configured correctly, the reservations they share will have two or more links in the ``Daemon`` column.
 Next to each link there is a label indicating whether the host reservation for the given server has been specified in its configuration file or a host database (via the Host Commands